asekibaala/alx-system_engineering-devops/0x00-shell_basics/README.md

 # which are normally hidden) in the current directory and the parent of the working directory
 # and the /boot directory (in this order), in long format..

+# File:12-file_type -Contains a script that :
+# script that prints the type of the file.